 When marriage is understood well, it brings happiness automatically.

 Our approach is founded on practical education.
 Once you start seeing for yourself how destructive your bad habits are to your marriage, you’ll stop them very quickly.
 We teach you exactly how to communicate effectively with your spouse, how to treat them so they feel appreciated and loved, how to manage your emotions and develop new habits of happiness and expressing love.
 Then we guide you through the steps to create the joyous life you signed up for when you got married.
 That’s the best part: finding joy in marriage.

 A traditional marriage counselor typically begins by focusing on your current issues – the symptoms: why someone cheated, lied, won’t be intimate, etc. For nearly every couple, that method never works and is a complete waste of time.
-It just extends the agony as both individuals blame the other, close down their hearts, and the root causes are never addressed.
-You’ll need to keep the counselor on speed dial for every issue the comes up.
+It just extends the agony as both individuals blame the other and close their hearts, while the root causes are never addressed.
+You’ll need to keep the counselor on speed dial for every issue that comes up.

-What works permanently is educating you on the do’s and don’ts so you can navigate your relationship through life yourself.
+What works permanently is educating you on the do’s and don’ts so you can navigate your relationship through life.
 Anytime a warning sign pops up, you’ll be able to address the issue quickly and efficiently.

 Whatever you do, please take action.
-Don’t sit around and hope it will get better by doing nothing.
+Don’t sit around hoping it will get better by doing nothing.
 It won’t.
 You know it won’t.
 Doing nothing or talking it over with friends who are divorced or unhappy in their marriages won’t put you on the right track.
-What will help are the ideas presented in this article, like treating your spouse how you did when you were dating, always being kind and sweet to them, and focusing on the underlying dynamics of your marriage, rather than the surface level flaws and mistakes.
+What will help are the ideas presented in this article, such as treating your spouse the way you did when you were dating, always being kind and sweet to them, and focusing on the underlying dynamics of your marriage, rather than on the surface level flaws and mistakes.

 Don’t suffer any longer.
 Start rebuilding a happy marriage today.